Ousso11/Ousso11.github.io/_research_projects/6_disal.md

 1. **Environment Setup**:
    - The navigation task was simulated in Webots.
-   - The environment includes a **cyclic lane path** with adjustable width and complexity (see Figure 1).
+   - The environment includes a **cyclic lane path** with adjustable width and complexity.

 2. **Trajectory Prediction**:
    - Input: initial robot position.